-Last week Oregon Health & Sciences University launched an annual lecture series to honor Dr. Norval Unthank, Portland’s first African American physician.
+Last week Oregon Health & Sciences University launched an annual lecture series to honor Dr. Norval Unthank, a physician and civil rights activist who for several years was the only Black doctor in Portland.

 Dr. Edward Cornwell is surgeon-in-chief at Howard University Hospital and is considered one of the top trauma care surgeons in the country.
 A specialist in the treatment of gunshot wounds and critical care, Cornwell talked about racial disparities in trauma care – and how hospitals can change to reduce them.